Stein Variational Evolution Strategies: Introduction

 \section{Introduction}

-We consider the task of minimizing a function $f: \RRR^d \mapsto \RRR$.
-Since most real world problems -- such as neural network parameter search -- involve highly non-convex functions, the optimization process is very sensitive to its initialization \citep{sullivan2022cliff, li2018visualizing}.
-To address this challenge, a common approach is to generate multiple candidate solutions and select the best one \citep{hernandez2014predictive, toussaint2024nlp, parker2020ridge}.
-This allows to cast the optimization task into an approximate inference problem which can be formulated as follows:
+Many optimization problems -- such as neural network parameter search -- involve highly non-convex objective functions, which makes the optimization process very sensitive to its initialization \citep{sullivan2022cliff, li2018visualizing}.
+Thus, these hard optimization problems are commonly approached by generating multiple solution candidates from which the best is selected \citep{toussaint2024nlp, parker2020ridge}.
+This allows to frame the task of minimizing a function $f: \RRR^d \to \RRR$ as an approximate inference problem which can be formulated as follows:

-where the normalization constant $Z = \int_{\RRR^d}e^{-f(\vx)} \text{d}\vx$ is typically untractable, $p$ and $q$ are probability distributions supported on $\RRR^d$, and $D$ is a suitable divergence, such as the Kullback-Leibler (KL) divergence.
+where the normalization constant $Z = \int_{\RRR^d}e^{-f(\vx)} \text{d}\vx$ is typically intractable, $p$ and $q$ are probability distributions supported on $\RRR^d$, and $D$ is a suitable divergence, such as the Kullback-Leibler (KL) divergence.

-Stein Variational Gradient Descent (SVGD) is a powerful method to approximate such a target distribution through a set of particles that is iteratively updated using gradient steps \citep{liu2016stein}.
-This procedure makes SVGD a very sample efficient and flexible method that does not require long burn-in periods, nor makes assumptions about the family of the target distribution.
-Due to these properties, SVGD is a popular and powerful method for sampling and optimization \citep{lambert2020stein, power2023constrained, lee2023stamp, zhang2019bayesian}.
+Stein Variational Gradient Descent (SVGD) is a powerful algorithm to solve this optimization problem through iteratively updating a particle set \citep{liu2016stein}.
+As the approach is non-parametric and does not require the lengthy burn-in periods of Markov chain Monte Carlo (MCMC) methods \citep{andrieu2003introduction}, it is a computationally efficient method to approximate complex distributions.
+Due to these properties, SVGD is an increasingly popular first-order method for sampling and non-convex optimization \citep{zhang2019bayesian, maken2021stein, pavlasek2023ready}.